 Oddly enough, this trope is found in the communion of Christian Saints: Saint Mary Magdalene is traditionally depicted as having very long hair.
-It arises from the conflating of Mary Magdalene with the unnamed woman who washed Jesus' feet and dried them with her hair, then anointed them with perfumed oil, doubling as a sign of her sensuous, extravagant, and again apocryphal life pre-Jesus.)
+It arises from the conflating of Mary Magdalene with the unnamed woman who washed Jesus' feet and dried them with her hair, then anointed them with perfumed oil, doubling as a sign of her (apocryphal) sensuous, extravagant life pre-Jesus.)

 A possible taboo for the Wu Jen class in Dungeons & Dragons is "Cannot cut hair".
 Of course, you know this would be the obvious result.